 Second lecture:

 (Slide 9) Of course prevention is the better one.
 We make every execution to run the same length and then the attacker has nothing to do.
 I will ask you for suggestions of how to do it and then I will show you an implementation I wrote which I think is not 100 percent secure.
 Then we’ll see an implementation I think is pretty good, and then we’ll talk about homework.
 One student suggests a function that will do garbage steps.
 That is an option.
-So I’m going to show you now an implementation which I think is a little bit more secure.
+So I’m going to show you now an implementation which I think is a little bit more secure (figure 7).